 An evergreen Rajasthani recipe, the Amla Murabba is a wonderful accompaniment to any meal, but it is so tasty you will want to enjoy a spoonful at any time, without any reason at all.

 In this recipe, the soft-cooked and sweetened amlas are delightfully flavoured with our favourite Indian spices – cardamom and saffron.
 Although it takes some time to prepare, this pickle will stay well in an airtight glass container at room temperature for six months, so it is completely worth the efforts.

 - Wash the amlas thoroughly.
 Prick them with a fork at regular intervals.

-- Boil plenty of water in a pan, add the amlas and boil for 10 minutes over a high flame.
+- Boil enough of water in a deep non-stick pan, add the amlas and boil on a high flame for 10 minutes.
 Drain and keep aside.

 REGISTER NOW If you are a new user.

 Or Sign In here, if you are an existing member.

 If your Gmail or Facebook email id is registered with Tarladalal.com, the accounts will be merged.
 If the respective id is not registered, a new Tarladalal.com account will be created.